-When we think about performance reviews, we tend to picture a manager reviewing a direct report.
-This is the most common use for a performance review, but there are other use cases as well—self performance, annual reviews, and one-off or project-related reviews.
-We’ve broken down what to include on each type of performance review template.
+When we think about performance check-ins, we tend to picture a manager reviewing a direct report.
+This is the most common use for a performance check-in, but there are other use cases as well—self-performance, annual reviews, and one-off or project-related reviews.
+We’ve broken down what to include on each type of performance check-in template.

-Maintaining positivity and framing an employee performance review thoughtfully are keys to building an effective template.
+Maintaining positivity and framing an employee performance check-in thoughtfully are keys to building an effective template.
 The following are the core elements to an employee performance review template:

 - Demonstration of Core Values